nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 ## Example

-Two data compliance rules will be created within a remote Git repository called `dve-datacompliance-demo` that check devices for the following:
+Two data compliance rules will be created using two separate `DataComplianceRule` classes within a remote Git repository called `dve-datacompliance-demo` that check devices for the following:
-- audit_device_name_chars - will mark a device invalid if the device name contains any special characters other than a dash (-), underscore (_), or period (.)
+- `audit_device_name_chars` in `DeviceDataComplianceRules` - will mark a device invalid if the device name contains any special characters other than a dash (-), underscore (_), or period (.)
-- audit_device_rack - will mark a device invalid if it is not assigned a rack
+- `audit_device_rack` in `RackDeviceComplianceRules` - will mark a device invalid if it is not assigned a rack

 `custom_validators/data_compliance_rules.py`:
 ```python